za94205/Film-club/README.md

 <div style="text-align:center;"><h1>Film Club</h1></div>
         <div style="text-align:center;"><h2>
-           What can we do in this website?
+           The goal of the project
             </h2></div>
-        <div style="text-align:center;"><h4>If people want to know the newest movie, you can check this website to know
+        <div style="text-align:center;"><h4>If people want to know the newest movie, you can check this website to know.
+We also put some infromation about the movie and trailers on the website.
+But the main point is that we create the registeration system to store the user's information.
            </h4></div>
         <h3>開發者檔案</h3>
         <p>